ficocelliguy/bitburner-src/src/Documentation/doc/basic/go_algorithms.md

-// TODO: This document

 # Programming a basic IPvGO script

 IPvGO (accessible from DefComm in New Tokyo, or the CIA in Sector-12) is a strategic territory control minigame.
 Form networks of routers on a grid to control open space and gain stat rewards or favor, but make sure the opposing faction does not surround and destroy your network!

 For basic instructions on how to play, go to DefComm or CIA to access the current subnet, and look through the "How to Play" section.
 This document is focused on building scripts to automate subnet takeover, which will make more sense once you have played a few subnets.

 ### Overview